 which is impossible as the malefactor had not been buried yet according to the custom of that day.

-It’s all in the “,”, in the interpretation and in the understanding of the special Holy days.
+It’s all in the punctuation, in the interpretation and in the understanding of the special Holy days.

 Another place that may seem to be a contradiction is where Jesus talks about a “new commandment”.
 People think that Jesus is “doing away with” those that God had given us, when He really is not.

-John 13:34-35 A new commandment I give unto you, That ye love one another; as I have loved you, that ye also love one another.
-By this shall all men know that ye are my disciples, if ye have love one to another.
+John 13:34-35 A new commandment I give unto you, That ye love one another; as I have loved you, that you also love one another.
+By this shall all men know that you are my disciples, if you have love one to another.

 He pretty much explains it in:

 Matt 22:35-40 Then one of them, which was a lawyer, asked him a question, tempting him, and saying, Master, which is the great commandment in the law?

 Jesus said unto him, You shalt love the Lord thy God with all your heart, and with all your soul, and with all your mind.
 This is the first and great commandment.
 And the second is like unto it, You shalt love thy neighbour as thyself.
 On these two commandments hang all the law and the prophets.

 If we follow these two commandments, we will not want to do anything against anyone!
 We will want to obey those ten that God gave us.
 When we follow these two commandments, we will only want to help and do good.

 Pro 10:12 Hatred stirs up strifes: but love covers all sins.